Infant feeding

 If you decide to bottle feed your baby you must bring in your own formula and bottles to use in hospital – we are unable to provide this for you.

-For convenience you may want to use ready made artificial milk but we will show you how to make up a bottle using powdered artificial milk before you go home, please ensure the staff do this.
+For convenience you may want to use ready made, artificial milk but we will show you how to make up a bottle using powdered artificial milk before you go home, please ensure the staff do this.

-Virtual antenatal breastfeeding information sessions
+Virtual breastfeeding information sessions

 You can attended this session anytime during your pregnancy.
-There are a limited number of tickets available as we like to have a small discussion group and we recommend that birth partners attend as they will be your advocates and supporters after the baby is born.
+There are a limited number of tickets available as we like to have a small discussion group.